cruseakshay/Notes/JAVA/NotesFromReading/ch_6.md

 While Exception and RuntimeException are commonly caught in Java applications, it is recommended Error not be caught.
 An Error often indicates a failure of the JVM which cannot be recovered from.

+- **List of unchecked exceptions**
+  - ClassCastException
+  - ArrayIndexOutOfBoundsException
+  - IllegalArgumentException

+- **List of checked exceptions**
+  - IOException

+ClassCastException, ArrayIndexOutOfBoundsException, and IllegalArgumentException are unchecked exceptions and can be thrown at any time.
+IOException is a checked exception that must be handled or declared when used.

 ## Questions from practice for revision

 - What is the output of the following application?